renekreijveld/macOS_PHP_local_development/README.md

-# Local Apache/NginX/MariaDB/PHP development stack for macOS
+# Apache/NginX/MariaDB/PHP development stack for macOS

-This setup installs a Apache/NginX/MariaDB/PHP-based development stack on your Apple Silicon M1/M2/M3/M4 based macOS computer.
+This setup installs an Apache/NginX, MariaDB, PHP development stack on your Apple Silicon M1/M2/M3/M4 based macOS computer.

 You will get a setup with the following elements: